SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 The ``globalInfo.txt`` file contains the meta information about the |ExpRes|.
 It defines the center-of-mass energy |sqrts|, the integrated luminosity, the id used to identify the result and additional information about the source of the data.
-In case a statistical model is given (either a :ref:`simplified likelihood <simplifiedllhd>`, a :ref:`full pyhf likelihood <pyhfllhd>`, or a :ref:`ml surrogate model <surrogateMLModels>`), it is also referenced here.
-Here is the content of ATLAS-SUSY-2018-04/globalInfo.txt as an
+If a statistical model (a :ref:`simplified likelihood <simplifiedllhd>`, a :ref:`full pyhf likelihood <pyhfllhd>`, and/or a :ref:`machine-learned (ML) surrogate model <surrogateMLModels>` is used, the details are also specified here.
+Below we show the content of ATLAS-SUSY-2018-04/globalInfo.txt as an
 example:

 .. literalinclude:: /literals/globalInfo201804.txt